Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 How to get started with WireGuard VPN

 WireGuard is a fast and modern VPN that utilizes state-of-the-art cryptography.
-It’s much faster than OpenVPN or IPsec while also having a smaller codebase that is easier to audit and maintain.
+It’s much faster than OpenVPN or IPsec and has a smaller codebase that is easier to audit and maintain.

-In this tutorial, we will set up WireGuard on Ubuntu 18.04 server and configure a firewall.
-WireGuard was previously only available as a DKMS kernel module but it has since been added as LKM module to the 5.6 kernel.
+This tutorial will set up WireGuard on the Ubuntu 24.04 server and configure a firewall.
+WireGuard was originally launched as a DKMS kernel module but was later incorporated into the 5.6 kernel and newer.

 Sign up with UpCloud